Muay Thai is one of the most popular martial arts ever, and it’s used by a lot of fighters of all types. But is Muay Thai effective in MMA?

 Muay Thai, as we’ve seen, is one of the most effective martial art forms employed in the UFC.

-A considerable chunk of some of the most accomplished MMA fighters know it.
+A considerable chunk of some of the most accomplished MMA fighters knows it.
 It’s also great for self-defense.
 But, if what you’re seeking is a combat system you can rely on outside the Octagon, nothing is better than Krav Maga, seeing as self-defense is what it was specifically designed for.

 It equips practitioners with the skills to quickly subdue or incapacitate an assailant without incurring any harm themselves.